spacetelescope/stdatamodels/docs/source/jwst/datamodels/attributes.rst

 instruments have four columns or rows of reference pixels on each edge of the image.

-DataModel Base Class
+JwstDataModel Base Class
 --------------------

-.. autoclass:: jwst.datamodels.DataModel
+.. autoclass:: jwst.datamodels.JwstDataModel
    :members:
    :noindex: